EOSIO/eosio.cdt/docs/06_how-to-guides/30_key-value-api/kv_map/40_how-to-delete-from-kv-map.md

 3. If the `person` with the give ID is found use the `erase()` function defined for the `kv::map`, with the given ID as parameter, to erase the person object from the map.
 4. If the `person` with the given ID is not found print an informative error message.

-Refer to the following possible implementation to delete a `person` object from the `kv map`:
+Refer to the following reference implementation to delete a `person` object from the `kv map`:

 `smartcontract.hpp file`